Cheese Board Ideas for Building the Best Spread Ever

 Our Test Kitchen experts share cheese board ideas that'll make your guests say "wow!"

 Love having guests over, but don’t have time to make one of our easy potluck dishes?
-We’ve discovered your secret weapon: the cheese board.
-Before you conjure images of your mother’s plain Jane sliced cheddar cheese on a plastic plate—what we’re going to show you is almost the opposite of that.
-With a few tips from our experts, you’ll be steps away from crafting a cheese board masterpiece that’s filled with big, bold flavors.
+Your secret weapon will be a cheese board.
+Before you conjure images of your mother’s sliced cheddar cheese on a simple plate—think again.
+What we’re going to show you is nothing like that!
+With cheese board ideas and tips from our experts, you’re steps away from crafting a cheese board masterpiece filled with bold flavors.

 How to Build a Cheese Board

 Step 1: Scan the Guest List

 Before we get to the good stuff, it’s best to confirm your guest list first.
 Why?
 Cheese can be expensive and you don’t want to overbuy.
 Plan on serving about 3-4 ounces of cheese per guest (that’s 2 pounds for eight guests).